charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 ## Overview

-Track the status of the programs you run.
+When I come to help students we often find that they can't start a program because a port is busy.
+Frequently, it is busy because a systemd service is running on it.
+The **system-service-control** script is meant to be a first step toward helping you find out which of your programs are running on systemd.
+That way you will know which program to shut down so you can open up a port.

 Create a single script called **system-service-control**.
 Your code should do two things:

 - Show any ports in the range 30025-30235 that are currently being used.
 - Show if any of the programs you typically run under systemd are currently active.
 	- Just call **sudo systemctl show -p ActiveState -p SubState -p Environment awsprov.service** or similar.

+## The Specs

+Remember, our goal is to track the status of the programs you run on systemd.

 Sample menu: